 Awards

-Howey won a 2023 George Polk Award in the Justice Reporting category for his two-part exposé of a controversial police interview tactic popularized by one of the nation’s largest developers of law enforcement policy manuals.
+Howey won a George Polk Award in 2024 for his two-part exposé of a controversial police interview tactic popularized by one of the nation’s largest developers of law enforcement policy manuals.
 He published the stories in partnership with the Investigative Reporting Program, the Los Angeles Times and Reveal from the Center for Investigative Reporting.
-His Los Angeles Times story also won a Sacramento Press Club Journalism Award.
+His Los Angeles Times story also won a Sacramento Press Club Journalism Award for Best Criminal Justice Reporting.

-Howey reported on the team that was named a 2024 Pulitzer Prize finalist and a 2024 Goldsmith Prize for Investigative Reporting finalist for Unfettered Power: Mississippi Sheriffs, an investigative series for Mississippi Today and The New York Times.
+Howey was part of the reporting team that was named a 2024 Pulitzer Prize finalist and a 2024 Goldsmith Prize for Investigative Reporting finalist for Unfettered Power: Mississippi Sheriffs, a series for Mississippi Today and The New York Times.

-He also won a 2020 SPJ Excellence in Journalism Award, and was a producer for the team that won third place at the 2020 Best of the West journalism awards for audio storytelling.
+He also won a 2020 SPJ Excellence in Journalism Award for his reporting on San Francisco’s response to homelessness during the onset of the pandemic, and was a producer on the CalMatters reporting team that won third place at the 2020 Best of the West journalism awards for a series on a proposed law that would have been the strictest police shooting law in the country.

 Contact Brian